tsukashu/tsukashu/README.md

 - 👋 Hi, I’m @tsukashu. \(*^_^*)/
 - 👀 I’m interested in ...
-React, JavaScript, Python, Powershell, Windows etc.
+Astro🚀 and Web development (JavaScript, HTML5 and CSS3).
 - 🌱 I’m currently learning ...
-React, JavaScript, and other Frontend stack.
+Typescript and JavaScript and English.
 - 💞️ I’m looking to collaborate on ...
-Anyone who likes to enjoy coding ;).
+Anyone who likes to enjoy coding♪
 - 📫 How to reach me ...
-Anyway you like!!
+Anyway you like!!(sorry, no Email now)

-I'm also learning English.
+I'm learning English.
 I'm sorry if you feel uncomfortable.

 <!---
 tsukashu/tsukashu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.